o.l.s is a text & art undertaking located in Selma, Alabama

 On the other hand, knowledge derived from an event that “has no image” will be the fruit of the imagination.
 The mind will be forced to supply a plausible sense of what the situation entails.
 Most of those participating in the Bus Boycott had no established visual referent for what they were doing, and in this sense even those who produced the Boycott found themselves continually surprised by what they were already causing to happen.
 They had no way of getting a panoramic overview of the situation.
 This lack of an incorporative picture is generally assumed to be a liability for social movements.
 It is taken as almost axiomatic that to have images of something, to have evidence of wrongs and proof of what is right, makes an undertaking more relevant and more available for having some effect in the world.
 This seems to be a false assumption and one growing more obviously false everyday.
 Most likely, non-visibility will produce the most revolutionary visibilities of all, and we will never see it coming.

-These days we have more than a decade's worth of mitigated failures and qualified successes to contemplate, thanks to the generosity of the “discursively willing.”
-This site aims to remember a few of those sweet nuggets, and to remember that apparent “failed/incomprehensible/childish/amateur/irrelevance, etc.” might just yield more meaningful paths to more meaningful things than the exquisitely visible seriousness of our professionalized and publicized lives.
+These days we have upwards of a decade's worth of mitigated failures and qualified successes to contemplate, thanks to the generosity of the “discursively willing.”
+This site aims to remember a few of those sweet nuggets, and to remember that apparent “failed/incomprehensible/childish/amateur/irrelevance, etc.” might just yield more meaningful paths to more meaningful things than a big ole hunk of exquisitely professionalized dissent.
 Not always, but often enough.
 Thanks for dropping yourself by.